vtmb/notes/runAwkOnMultiplefiles.md

 # hint!

-If the files were created on non-Unix machines the line endings will break your neck! change them from CR to LF or the output will be cluttered junk!
+If the files were created on non-Unix machines the line endings will break your neck! change them from CRLF to LF or the output will be cluttered junk!

 # run awk script on one file